Zoning

 Definition of zoning

-Zoning is the art of dividing a space - physical or digital - into distinct zones, each assigned to a specific function.
-In a corporate real estate context, it divides surfaces into individual offices, meeting rooms, collaborative spaces, quiet zones or informal areas.
-In web or application design, it organizes the page into headers, navigation columns, content zones and calls to action.
-In both cases, the challenge is the same: structure the territory to guide the eye, movement or workflows, and thus enhance user performance and comfort.
+Zoning refers to the art of dividing a space – physical or digital – into distinct zones, each assigned to a specific function.
+In a corporate real estate context, it divides surfaces into individual offices, meeting rooms, collaborative spaces, quiet zones or informal places.
+In web or application design, it organises the page into headers, navigation columns, content areas and calls to action.
+In both cases, the challenge is the same: to structure the territory to guide the eye, movements or workflows, and thus increase the performance and comfort of users.

 Macro-zoning and micro-zoning

-Macro-zoning maps out the major functional blocks: where to place workstations, where to concentrate reception services, what areas to reserve for informal exchanges.
-This overview ensures that essential functions are in the right places - proximity of interdependent teams, logical access to shared resources, visibility of support services.
-Micro-zoning then focuses on detail: table orientation, circulation between rows, height of partitions, position of sockets or, for a web page, typographic hierarchy, margins and spacing.
-This second level takes the project from general logic to fine-tuned ergonomics.
+Macro-zoning traces the large functional blocks: where to place workstations, where to concentrate reception services, what surfaces to reserve for informal exchanges.
+This overview ensures that essential functions are in the right locations – proximity of interdependent teams, logical access to shared resources, visibility of support services.
+Micro-zoning then focuses on the detail: orientation of tables, circulation between rows, height of partitions, position of sockets or, for a web page, typographic hierarchy, margins and spacing.
+This second level takes the project from general logic to fine ergonomics.

 Objectives and benefits

 Successful zoning serves four purposes.
-It clarifies the purpose of each zone, avoiding confusion of uses.
-It facilitates movement: users can see at a glance where to go to collaborate, concentrate or relax.
-It optimizes occupancy: square meters, like pixels on the screen, are used where they create the most value.
-Finally, it reinforces image coherence: a clear plan, whether architectural or graphic, conveys the organization's culture and better welcomes visitors or customers.
+It clarifies the destination of each zone, avoiding confusion of uses.
+It fluidifies movements: the user spots at a glance where to go to collaborate, concentrate or relax.
+It optimises occupancy: square metres, like pixels on the screen, are used where they create the most value.
+Finally, it reinforces image coherence: a clear plan, whether architectural or graphic, reflects the culture of the organisation and better welcomes its visitors or customers.

-The process begins with an analysis of activities.
+The process starts with an analysis of activities.
 What types of tasks take place in the space?
-How long, how loud, how confidential?
-Next comes flow mapping: employee movements, document circuits, web user paths.
-The third stage consists of prototyping: floor test plans, paper mock-ups, interactive wireframes.
-These mock-ups are evaluated in a workshop with stakeholders, before final adjustment and implementation - layout work or front-end integration, depending on the medium.
+What duration, what noise level, what degree of confidentiality?
+Then comes the mapping of flows: movements of Employees, circuits of documents, paths of the web user.
+The third step consists of prototyping: test plans on the ground, paper models, interactive wireframes.
+These models are evaluated in workshops with stakeholders before a final adjustment and implementation – development work or front-end integration, depending on the medium.

-Zoning is a design method that transforms a raw space - open space, store, website - into a legible, high-performance whole.
-By distinguishing between the macro (distribution of major functions) and the micro (precise layout), it combines a global vision with attention to detail.
-The result: employees, customers and web users who move around, interact and produce with less effort and greater satisfaction.
+Zoning is a design method that transforms a raw space – open space, shop, website – into a readable and efficient whole.
+By distinguishing between the macro (distribution of major functions) and the micro (precise layout), it combines global vision and attention to detail.
+The result: Employees, customers or web users who move, interact and produce with less effort and more satisfaction.

 Discover the solution live!